 This course provides seniors an opportunity during internship to examine broad educational issues and concerns, topics on the state and local levels, and those of personal interest.
 The scope of the course ranges from juvenile law, classroom management professionalism, professional development for teachers and other course topics.

-Prerequisite: admission to TEP.
-Co-requisite: IED Internship
+Co-requisite: IED Internship.